How to become a good speller?

 Every language is based on some rules that guide how words come together or how sentences are constructed.
 Memorizing some spelling rules can help you avoid mistakes that you would otherwise make.
-Some of these rules are:

 Make dictionary your best friend and rest assure your spellings and vocabulary will improve considerably.
 Don’t hesitate to use the dictionary whenever you come across a difficult word and make sure you close the dictionary only after skimming through a few more words along with that word.

 Consistent and conscious effort will ensure that you don’t let yourself down just because of your spellings.